nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing help: `help`

-Shows a message explaining how to access the help page.
+Shows a message providing a link to the User Guide page.

 Format: `help`